GroveZ24/TFA-AK12/README.md

 - Anims: Ma_rv
 - Sounds: Infinity Ward, Treyarch, Navaro, Battlestate Games, DICE, JSRS
 - lua, rigging, compile, sounds mixing: Me

+### License:
+Copyright 2022 GroveZ.
+- Modifications or Redistribution of this content without explicit permission is prohibited.
+- Commercial use of this content is strictly prohibited.
+- Unauthorized redistribution of this content will result in a DMCA.

+For further information and permission contact [GroveZ](https://steamcommunity.com/id/GrvZ) or [ShadowRUN](https://steamcommunity.com/id/RshaUdowN) on Steam.